 Like most art galleries, photography is prohibited in Uffizi, but I can tell you that their collection is quite impressive, particularly if you enjoy Renaissance art.
 The gallery holds pieces by some of the greatest artists of all time included Leonardo da Vinci, Michelangelo, Sandro Botticelli and Raphael.
 The highlight for me was The Birth of Venus by Botticelli, one of the world’s most famous art pieces.

-The building itself, a 16th century palace, is architecturally beautiful and is characterized by it’s long halls and large rooms that house the artwork.
+The building itself, a 16th century palace, is architecturally beautiful and is characterized by its long halls and large rooms that house the artwork.

 Just around the corner from Uffizi is the Palazzo Vecchio, an old palace and now town hall of Florence.
 We had passed the town hall twice so far in Florence, so it was definitely time to go and explore the area more thoroughly.